 Bristol's water recycling centre

-More than £100 million is being invested to extend the site in Avonmouth, allowing us to meet the demands of a rapidly-expanding city.
+More than £100 million is being invested to extend the site in Avonmouth, allowing us to meet the demands of a rapidly expanding city.

 Our huge investment will allow a greater volume of sewage to be treated to the highest standard, while also protecting the environment by improving the quality of treated wastewater released into the Severn Estuary.